ubiquity/rpc-handler/docs/system-patterns.md

 ## 2. Component Descriptions

-- **API Interface:** The public-facing interface for the handler.
+- **API Interface:** The public-facing interface for the manager.
 It will expose methods for making RPC calls (e.g., `send(chainId, method, params)`).
 It abstracts the underlying complexity from the user.
 - **Chain Manager:** Responsible for managing information about different blockchain networks (Chain IDs, known RPC endpoints).
 - **Chainlist Data Source:** Responsible for fetching and potentially updating the list of RPC endpoints from Chainlist.
 It filters for free endpoints and provides this data to the `RPC Selector`.
 This might involve fetching a pre-generated list or interacting with the Chainlist API/data source directly.
   - **Latency Tester:** Periodically tests the response time and validity of whitelisted RPC endpoints: